Haar null and Haar meager sets: a survey and new results: Alternative definitions

 \subsection{Strongly Haar meager sets}

-\autoref{def:haarmeager} is the variant of Haar meager sets where we require the witness function to be the identity function of $G$ restricted to a compact subset $C\subseteq G$.
+Strongly Haar meager sets are the variant of Haar meager sets where we require the witness function to be the identity function of $G$ restricted to a compact subset $C\subseteq G$.
 (Despite the similar name, this notion is unrelated to the generically Haar null sets, which are also called strongly Haar null sets in \cite{DodosDi}.)
 This is motivated by the fact that when we prove that some set is Haar meager, we frequently use witness functions of this kind.

-\begin{definition} A set $A \subseteq G$ is said to be \emph{strongly Haar meager} if there are a Borel set $B \supseteq A$ and a (nonempty) compact set $C\subseteq G$ such that $gBh\cap C$ is meager in $C$ for every $g, h \in G$.\end{definition}
+\begin{definition} A set $A \subseteq G$ is said to be \emph{strongly Haar meager} if there are a Borel set $B \supseteq A$ and a (nonempty) compact set $C\subseteq G$ such that $gBh\cap C$ is meager in $C$ for every $g, h \in G$. \end{definition}

-Unfortunately, we know almost nothing about this notion.
-In \cite{Da} Darji asks the following basic questions for the case when $G$ is abelian (as \cite{Da} only considers abelian groups), but these questions are also interesting in the general case.